Tutorial: Configure a cross-realm trust with an Active Directory domain - Amazon EMR

 Active Directory groups mapped to Hadoop groups

 Amazon EMR uses System Security Services Daemon (SSD) to map Active Directory groups to Hadoop groups.
-To confirm group mappings, after you log in to the primary node as described in Using SSH to connect to Kerberized clusters, you can use the hdfs groups command to confirm that Active Directory groups to which your Active Directory account belongs have been mapped to Hadoop groups for the corresponding Hadoop user on the cluster.
+To confirm group mappings, after you log in to the primary node as described in Using SSH to connect to Kerberized clusters with Amazon EMR, you can use the hdfs groups command to confirm that Active Directory groups to which your Active Directory account belongs have been mapped to Hadoop groups for the corresponding Hadoop user on the cluster.
 You can also check other users' group mappings by specifying one or more user names with the command, for example hdfs groups lijuan.
 For more information, see groups in the Apache HDFS Commands Guide.